codegangsta/bwag/deployment/README.md

 If you don't already have a Heroku account, sign up [here](https://id.heroku.com/signup).
 Signup is quick, easy and free.

-Application management and configuration is done through the Heroku toolbelt.
-Which is a free command line tool maintained by Heroku.
+Application management and configuration is done through the Heroku toolbelt, which is a free command line tool maintained by Heroku.
 We will be using it to create our application on Heroku.
 You can install it [here](https://toolbelt.heroku.com/)

 ## Changing the Code

-To make sure the application from our last chapter will work on Heroku, we will have to make a couple changes.
+To make sure the application from our last chapter will work on Heroku, we will need to make a few changes.
 Heroku gives us a `PORT` environment variable and expects our web application to bind to it.
 Let's start by importing the "os" package so we can grab that `PORT` environment variable: